A semi-implicit second-order temporal scheme for solving the pressure head-based form of Richards' and advection-dispersion equations: Truncation error

 The water content of unsaturated soils is generally described in terms of the saturation $S$ [$-$]:

 where $\theta_s$ and $\theta_r$ are the saturated water content and residual water content, respectively.
 Various empirical models have been developed to describe the saturation of unsaturated soils.
 These models provide valuable tools for understanding and predicting water flow behavior in unsaturated conditions.
-Among the commonly used models are the Gardner model \cite{GARDNER1958}, the Brooks-Corey model \cite{BrooksCorey1966}, the Haverkamp model \cite{havercamp1977} and the van Guenuchten model (VG) \cite{VanGenuchten1980}.
+Among the commonly used models are the Gardner model \cite{GARDNER1958}, the Brooks-Corey model \cite{BrooksCorey1966}, the Haverkamp model \cite{havercamp1977} and the van Genuchten model (VG) \cite{VanGenuchten1980}.
 For the purpose of this study, the Gardner and VG models will be used.
 These models have been widely adopted in various studies \cite{Keita2021, Boujoudar2021, Boujoudar2023}.
-The saturation can be written as follows for Gardner and Van Guenuchten models:\\
+The saturation can be written as follows for Gardner and van Genuchten models:\\

 where $\alpha_v$ is the parameter related to the average pore size [$1/L$], $n_{v}$ and $m_{ v}$ are dimensionless parameters related to pore size distribution.
-For the relative hydraulic conductivity, the Gardner and VG models \cite{Mualem1976}, are expressed as follows:\\
+For the water relative permeability, the Gardner and VG models \cite{Mualem1976}, are expressed as follows:\\

-The VG's hydraulic conductivity in \eqref{equK} is obtained according to Mualem's theory \cite{Mualem1976} and it can also be defined in the following formulae: